aaronsaray/mysql-presentation/README.md

 ### Setup Instructions

+Have Docker installed, and my chosen MySQL image locally.
+You might have to run this:

+`docker pull mysql:5.7.22`

-Set up Git hooks by running the following:
+Then, set up Git hooks by running the following:

 `rm -r .git/hooks && ln -s ../hooks .git/hooks`